The ornate Hospital de Sant Pau is a grand old hospital.

 Inside you also get two huge gardens intended for growing flowers and purifying the air.

-Any thorough visit includes seeing the three major buildings of which you’ll come across surgical theaters, recovery wards, and more.
+Any thorough visit includes seeing the three major buildings, of which you’ll come across surgical theatres, recovery wards, hospital beds, and more.

-The Pabellón de Sant Salvador is a reconstruction of the hospital’s history as the Hospital de la Santa Creu i Sant Pau – from its creation in 1401 to its closure in 2009.
+The Pabellón de Sant Salvador (Sant Salvador Pavilion) is a reconstruction of the hospital’s history as the Hospital de la Santa Creu i Sant Pau – from its creation in 1401 to its closure in 2009.

-Here you’ll get tons of information on how the hospital operated, the types of medicine practiced here, and how citizens lived in Barcelona at the beginning of last century.
+Here you’ll get tons of information on how the Hospital Sant Pau operated, the types of medicine practiced here, and how citizens lived in Barcelona at the beginning of the last century.

-It’s then on through the underground tunnels that you’ll end up at the Pabellón de la Administración – the administration wing of the hospital that displays some of the building’s most impressive decoration.
+It’s then on through the underground tunnels that you’ll end up at the Pabellón de la Administración – the administration wing of the Sant Pau Hospital that displays some of the building’s most impressive decoration.

-Like most of your Barcelona itinerary you’ll be able to buy tickets at ticket windows, however if you do it this way you run the risk of having to stand in line.
+As with most of your Barcelona itinerary, you’ll be able to buy tickets at ticket windows.
+However, with this method, you run the risk of having to stand in line.

-My suggestion is always to buy skip the line tickets in advance online via ticket giant Ticketbar.
+My suggestion is always to buy skip-the-line tickets in advance online via ticket giant Tiqets.

 - Children under 12: free.